 In Hungary the ratio of births out of wedlock was low for many decades amounting to only 5-6 percent of all births.
 In the early-mid 80s this percentage began to grow and increased dramatically during the nineties.
 In the last two years nearly 30 percent of all births was out of wedlock.
 This phenomenon is obviously attributable to the growing popularity of cohabitation.
-Just as in many other European countries, the institution of marriage has entered an era of change in Hungary.
+Just as in many other European countries, the institution of marriage has entered into an era of change in Hungary.

 Despite the growing rate of cohabitation without marriage, this type of living arrangement is still relatively rare in Hungary.
-From the microcensus of 1996 it appears that an overwhelming majority of couples - about 75 percent - are married.
-Beside the 16-17% of those living in a one parent household the 8-9 percent of those opting for cohabitation cannot be considered dominant in this context.
-However, cohabitation without marriage is clearly becoming increasingly popular among couples in Hungary too.
-In addition, there has been a growing social tolerance towards this kind of lifestyle beyond those choosing it.
-Although the average ratio of couples living in cohabitation is relatively low, for younger generations cohabitation without marriage is widespread reaching an estimated 25-30 percent among people in the age group of 20-29 years.
+As it appears in the microcensus of 1996 overwhelming majority of couples - about 75 percent - are married.
+Beside the 16-17% of those living in one parent household the 8-9 percent of those opting for cohabitation cannot be considered dominant in this context.
+However, cohabitation without marriage is clearly becoming ever more popular among couples in Hungary too.
+In addition, there has been a growing social tolerance towards such life pattern beyond those choosing it.
+Although the average ratio of couples living in cohabitation is relatively low, in the case of younger generations cohabitation without marriage is widespread reaching an estimated 25-30 percent among people in the age group of 20-29 years.
 Of course, this does not mean that the members of this cohort will live all their lives in such relationships.
-Some will marry the current partner or someone else, but the fact that in the most fertile period of their life they choose cohabitation explains the dramatic increase in births out of wedlock witnessed recently in Hungary.
+Some will marry the current partner or someone else, but the fact that in the most fertile period of their life they choose cohabitation provides an explanation to the dramatic increase in births out of wedlock witnessed recently in Hungary.

-In spite of the growing ratio of births out of wedlock and cohabitation without marriage, Hungarian attitudes are still fundamentally traditional or conservative.
-Unlike in some countries in Western and Northern Europe, the question is not why people decide to get married, but just the opposite, why does a major and growing number of couples prefer cohabitation to marriage?
+In spite of the growing ratio of births out of wedlock and cohabitation without marriage, the attitude of the Hungarians is still fundamentally traditional or conservative.
+Unlike in some countries in Western and Northern Europe, the question is not why people decide to get married, but just the opposite, why does a major and growing portion of couples prefer cohabitation to marriage?
 The apparent similarities of cohabitation as a social phenomenon conceal these two different perspectives.
 Behind the Hungarian perspective there is a marriage-oriented value system and a traditional idea of the family.

-According to our previous research reservations in Hungarian society about cohabitation and births out of wedlock are essentially not of a moral nature but are connected to worries about the security of children born out of wedlock.
-This assumption is supported by statistical evidence suggesting cohabitation is a less stable partner relationship and consequently fails to provide the same level of security to children in the long run as legal marriage.
-Similarly, the fertility rate of cohabitation is lower than that of marriages and thus their contribution to the reproduction of the existing population is smaller.
-Furthermore, after giving birth out of wedlock a considerable portion of mothers are left to raise the child alone with single-parent status resulting in a number of social and financial problems in raising the child.
+According to our previous research, the reservations of the Hungarian society about cohabitation and births out of wedlock are essentially not of moral nature but are connected to the worries about the security of children born out of wedlock.
+This assumption is supported by statistical evidence according to which cohabitation is a less stable partner relationship and consequently it fails to provide the same level of security to children in the long run as legal marriage.
+Similarly, the fertility rate of cohabitation is lower than that of marriages and thus their contribution to the reproduction the existing population is smaller.
+In addition, after giving birth out of wedlock a considerable portion of mothers are left to raise the child alone and the single-parent status results in a number of social and financial problems in raising the child.